-Monitoring and Review
+• Monitoring and Review

-As Executive Directors are closely and directly involved in daily operations of the Group, regular reviews of operational data including development progress, marketing and financial data are performed by the Executive Directors.
+As Executive Directors are closely and directly involved in daily operations of the Group, regular reviews of operational data including development progress, operational performance of hotels and malls, marketing and financial data are performed by the Executive Directors.
 In addition, the quarterly financial performance review which contains key financial results and comparison against previous corresponding financial results are presented to the Board for their review.